pengyni/auto-security-patcher/README.md

 ## What it does NOT do

 - wont touch random projects that arent ecs
-- doesnt mean youre 100% safe, test your site after
+- doesnt mean youre 100% safe, ddos attacks can still happen, however user data and anything private is going to stay private
-- doesnt do moderation or legal stuff for you thats on you
+- doesnt do moderation or legal stuff for you thats on you to do

 ## Support